Python Error Handling: 10 Enterprise-Grade Tactics

 raise

 Now your monitoring tells a story.
 Card declines get routed to customer support.
 Fraud alerts go to the risk team.
-Database errors page the infrastructure folks.
+Gateway timeouts trigger automatic retries.

 Raw stack traces tell you something broke.
-They rarely tell you why it matters.
+They rarely tell you why it matters or what to do about it.

 import structlog